Filipino cuisine: Desserts

-As the Philippines is a tropical country, many desserts made from rice and coconuts.
+As the Philippines is a tropical country, many desserts are made from rice and coconuts.
 One often seen dessert is bibingka, a hot rice cake optionally topped with a pat of butter, slices of kesong puti (white cheese), itlog na maalat (salted duck eggs), and sometimes grated coconut.
 There are also glutinous rice sweets called biko made with sugar, butter, and coconut milk.
-In addition, there is a dessert known as bitsu-bitsu, also known as a Pinoy donut, made with fried rice flour which is then coated with Muscovado sugar syrup.
-There is also Karioka, made from glutinous rice flour, coconut, and coconut milk, fried and skewered and slathered with a brown sugar glaze.
+In addition, there is a dessert known as bitsu-bitsu, also known as a Pinoy donut, made with fried rice flour which is then coated with muscovado sugar syrup.
+There is also karioka, made from glutinous rice flour, coconut, and coconut milk, fried and skewered and slathered with a brown sugar glaze.
 Another brown rice cake is kutsinta.

 Puto is another well-known example of sweet steamed rice cakes prepared in many different sizes and colors.
 Sapin-sapin (sapin means layer) are three-layered, tri-colored sweets made with rice flour, purple yam, and coconut milk characterized by its gelatinous appearance.
-Palitaw are rice patties that are covered with sesame seeds, sugar, and coconut; pitsi-pitsi which are cassava patties coated with cheese or coconut; and tibok-tibok is based on carabao milk as a de leche (similar to maja blanca).
-As a snack, Binatog is created with corn kernels with shredded coconut.
-Packaged snacks wrapped in banana or palm leaves then steamed, suman are made from sticky rice.

-For cold desserts there is halo-halo which can be described as a dessert made with shaved ice, milk, and sugar with additional ingredients like coconut, ube halaya (mashed purple yam) or ube ice cream, "leche flan" or caramel custard, plantains, jackfruit, red beans, tapioca and pinipig being typical.
-Some of the Philippines' largest restaurant chains, such as Kuya J, have dedicated dessert menus filled with many traditional Filipino desserts.
+Palitaw are rice patties that are covered with sesame seeds, sugar, and coconut; and pitsi-pitsi are cassava patties coated with cheese or coconut.
+Tibok-tibok is based on carabao milk, being similar to maja blanca.
+As a snack, binatog is made with corn kernels with shredded coconut.
+Packaged snacks may be wrapped in banana or palm leaves then steamed. suman is made from sticky rice and steamed.
+For chilled desserts there is halo-halo, a dessert made with shaved ice, milk, and sugar, with additional ingredients like coconut, ube halaya (mashed purple yam) or ube ice cream, leche flan, plantains, jackfruit, red beans, tapioca and pinipig.